 So even if Wix has a free plan, Zyro’s cheaper premium plans are a better choice.
 Discounts and annual plans make them a much more affordable option.

 Zyro doesn’t have a free plan, but it offers discounts round the clock.
-Monthly subscription plans start at $3.29, but getting a discounted annual subscription lowers prices significantly.
+Yearly subscription plans start at $2.99, but signing up for longer (2 or 4 years) can give you further discounts.

-With both plans, you get a free domain for a year, a free email account for three months, marketing integrations, and 24/7 customer support.
+You also get a free domain for a year, marketing integrations, and 24/7 customer support.

 Wix has a more expansive pricing plan list.
 Unlike Zyro, Wix lets you create a website for free.